How Much Does Long-Term Individual Disability Insurance Cost?

 The disability benefit is a percentage of your income.
 So the larger the salary, the larger the premium.
 Therefore, paying monthly costs for 60% coverage on a long-term disability insurance policy will be noticeably higher than 30% coverage on a short-term disability policy.

 Choose the best percentage for your financial situation.
-If you have other financial tools and savings in place, you may be able to lower the percentage.
+If you have other financial tools and savings in place, you may be able to lower the percentage of coverage you need.

 Occupation

 Is your job hazardous or accident-prone?
-If you suffered from a disability, could you still do part of your job at least?
-These are things the insurance company thinks about.
+If you suffered from a disability, could you still perform part of your job?
+These are factors the insurance company considers when determining your premium rates.
 A lawyer who suffers a back injury can still do much of their work from home.
-However, a personal trainer may not be able to work at all.
+However, a personal trainer may not be able to work at all in this condition.

-If you're looking for ways to reduce the cost of your insurance premium, you can always opt for shorter and smaller options in your policy.
-You can consider a shorter benefit period for your disability policy.
-Say, instead of a benefit period lasting ten years, you could opt for just two, until you feel comfortable extending it.
+If you're looking for ways to reduce the cost of your long-term disability insurance premium, you can always opt for shorter and smaller options in your policy.
+You can consider a shorter benefit period, such as two years instead of ten.
+If you choose, you can always extend your coverage later on.

-Also, you could set up your disability insurance to pay out a smaller percentage of your income.
+Also, you could set up your disability insurance to pay out a smaller percentage of your income should you need to use it.
 Many policyholders have disability insurance policies set to receive around 60% of their income.
-But you can always choose to receive a smaller percentage instead to make your premiums lower.
+But you could opt to receive a smaller percentage instead to make your premiums lower.
+Just consider your budget and how much you could reasonably afford if you were unable to work for a period of time.

 disability income